satellite-image-deep-learning/techniques/README.md

 - [Beluga Whale Detection from Satellite Imagery with Point Labels](https://github.com/VoyagerXvoyagerx/beluga-seeker/tree/main)

+- [HerdNet](https://github.com/Alexandre-Delplanque/HerdNet) -> From Crowd to Herd Counting: How to Precisely Detect and Count African Mammals using Aerial Imagery and Deep Learning?

 ### Object detection - Miscellaneous

 - [Object Detection and Image Segmentation with Deep Learning on Earth Observation Data: A Review](https://www.mdpi.com/2072-4292/12/10/1667)

 - [awesome-aerial-object-detection bu murari023](https://github.com/murari023/awesome-aerial-object-detection), [another by visionxiang](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) and [awesome-tiny-object-detection](https://github.com/kuanhungchen/awesome-tiny-object-detection) list many relevant papers

 - [Satellite Imagery Multiscale Rapid Detection with Windowed Networks (SIMRDWN)](https://github.com/avanetten/simrdwn) -> combines some of the leading object detection algorithms into a unified framework designed to detect objects both large and small in overhead imagery.
 Train models and test on arbitrary image sizes with YOLO (versions 2 and 3), Faster R-CNN, SSD, or R-FCN.